Retail Businesses For Sale in the UK

 New / Updated

-Situated in a Parade, prominent trading position, residential, office and commercial area, North Yorkshire.
-The sales currently averages £12,000 p.w. with a Gross profit of 40% approx. Wholesale newsbill £800 p.w.
-WE ALSO UNDERSTAND that in addition to the turnover the business also enjoys a commission of: NATIONAL LOTTERY £35 per week approx. PAY POINT £10 per week approx.
+Situated in a small parade, unopposed trading position, residential area, LEICESTERSHIRE.
+The sales currently averages £7,000 p.w. with a Gross profit of 25% - 30% approx. Wholesale newsbill £1,200 p.w.
+WE ALSO UNDERSTAND that in addition to the turnover the business also enjoys a commission of: NATIONAL LOTTERY £140 per week approx. PARCEL SERVICES £200 per month approx. It will be appreciated upon inspection that there is terrific potential to increase the sales by introducing alcohol.

 Leasehold